dtisoy/dtisoy/README.md

 ## Hi there 👋 I'm Daniel

 I'm going to be a web developer :)
+I like to automate task on my laptop.
 I'm currently learning:
 - HTML
 - CSS